k0ral/imm/README.md

 To get started, please consult documentation of `Imm.Boot` module.

-## Example workflows
+## Example use cases

 ### Online feed reader

 For the sake of *I-want-the-mutt-of-feed-readers* zealots, it is possible to turn any mail reader into a feed reader, by having *imm* send an e-mail with unread elements to an arbitrary address.
 You can then browse your feeds through your favourite mail reader, and leverage any mail-related tool on your feeds.
-Bonus points if your mail reader is online as you can now access your feeds from anywhere in the internet.
+Bonus points if your mail reader is online as you can now access your feeds from any computer connected to the Internet.

 Check out `Imm.Hooks.SendMail` module.